appliedbinf/pima-docker/README.md

 --verb 3 --reference-genome ref.fasta --mutation-regions mutation_regions.bed
 ```

 # FAQ

+## Facing Nvidia or Daemon Issues
+There are a myriad of reasons these can occur, but typically result from either the changes to the daemon or the drivers not taking effect.

+Easiest solution is to restart the computer

 ## Using Mounts to connect spare directories for docker
 By default, the interface script mounts the current directory with the docker, therefore only files and dirs within the current directory (and lower) are accessible by Docker.
 If files or directories in other parts of the file system they can be temporarily mounted to a folder within the current directory before docker mounts it.